sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

     `more jbosseap.install.log`

-This log file should have details that includes deployment failure reason and possible solutions.
-If your deployment failsed due to Red Hat subscription manager account or entitlements, please refer to 'Licenses, Subscriptions and Costs' section to complete the pre-requisite and try again.
+This log file should have details that include deployment failure reason and possible solutions.
+If your deployment failed due to RHSM account or entitlements, please refer to 'Licenses, Subscriptions and Costs' section to complete the pre-requisite and try again.
-Please refer this [documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-linux) for more details on troubleshooting VM custom script extensions.
+Please refer to this [documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-linux) for more details on troubleshooting VM custom script extensions.

 ## Support